atomiczagnut/TipTrackingDashboard/README.md

 ## Tech Stack

 I am using basic HTML and CSS with an SQLite3 database.
-I am using Node.js for the backend.
+I've got Node.js for the backend.
 There is also Bootstrap and Chart.js, for the buttons and charts, respectively.

 ## Future Ideas